If you visit the Basque Country, one thing becomes especially clear. The Basque people really know how to eat!

 Pintxos Recipes FAQs

 In the Basque Country, tapas are called "pintxos."
-The idea is the same in that both are small bites, but pintxos are often served on top of bread with a toothpick holding it all together.
-However, even for those small dishes served without the bread and toothpick, you'll still always see the word "pintxos" up north rather than "tapas."
+The idea is the same in that both are small bites, but pintxos are often served atop bread with a toothpick holding it all together.
+However, even without the bread and toothpick, any small plate of food will be called a pintxo rather than a tapa in northern Spain.

-The i in "pintxos" is similar to the long E sound in English, and the distinctly Basque tx is pronounced like "ch."
+The i in "pintxos" is similar to the long e sound in English, and the distinctly Basque tx is pronounced like "ch."
 The stress is on the first syllable.
-So "pintxos" would be pronounced "PEEN-chos"!
+So "pintxos" should be pronounced "PEEN-chos"!

-Given their bite-sized nature, you don't usually need cutlery eat pintxos.
-Most can be held in your hand and bitten into directly.
+Given their bite-sized nature, pintxos don't usually require cutlery; most can easily be eaten by hand.
 (Yet another reason to love pintxos—fewer things to clean when it's time to do the dishes!)

 This depends on the pintxo.
-Many are prepared in advance and served room temperature or even cold—these are the pintxos that you'll see lining bar tops across the Basque Country.
-However, many pintxos are best when prepared to order and served hot.
+Many are prepared in advance and served room temperature or even cold; these are the pintxos that you'll see piled on bars across the Basque Country.
+However, many pintxos are best when made to order and served hot.

 Hungry for more?
 Sign up for my free weekly newsletter and receive a new Spanish recipe once a week!
 Join today and get my FREE Spanish ingredient essentials guide!